UCDavisLibrary/almapipy/README.md

 ```

 ### Access Courses
+Alma provides a set of Web services for handling courses and reading lists related information, enabling you to quickly and easily manipulate their details.
+These Web services can be used by external systems such as Courses Management Systems to retrieve or update courses and reading lists related data.
 ```python
 # Get a complete list of courses in 1000 record increments
 course_list = alma.courses.get(limit = 1000, all_records = True)